 Salem Haunts: 8 Places to Go for History, Stories and Legends

 Located less than an hour’s drive from the North Shore area in Massachusetts, Salem offers a day-trip destination worth visiting.
-The city has garnered worldwide attention for historic witch trails and is packed full of historical sites and attractions that guests can enjoy year-round.
+The city has garnered worldwide attention for historic witch trials and is packed full of historical sites guests enjoy year-round.
 However, fall sets the tone best.
 If vacationing in North Shore during the fall season, here’s where to experience the top Salem haunts.

 Tour: Spellbound Tours

 For over 15 years, Spellbound Tours has hosted guided tours that uncover voodoo, vampires and ghosts throughout Salem.
 Due to its history and accuracy, many claim this is the best paranormal tour in Salem.

 Each walking tour lasts approximately 1.5 hours and occurs rain or shine.
 A few stops include: Old Salem Jail, Joshua Ward House – among the most haunted homes in America – and Old Town Hall, home to vampire folklore.
 These sites and several others claim haunted status, and some have been featured on Ghost Hunters.

 Another top tour is Salem Night Tour.
 The company has educated and entertained guests for over 10 years and strives to deliver a true Salem experience.
 This award-winning walking tour also has activities in Boston and Plymouth.
 In Salem, daytime and nighttime options are available.

 Each tour takes about 1.25 hours and welcomes all ages.
 Visitors explore top Salem haunts such as the town hall featured in Hocus Pocus, in addition to local sites.
 A licensed historian guides each group and explains the city’s haunted history.